Upgrade and Rollback Procedures¶

 SaaS Control Plane¶

-The CloudTaser SaaS control plane (cloudtaser-saas) uses an in-memory tenant store.
+The cloudtaser SaaS control plane (cloudtaser-saas) uses an in-memory tenant store.
 There are no database migrations required when upgrading the SaaS component.

 Database Proxy¶